The Vegan Society: Animal Liberation Front

-In 1992, Arthur Ling the then vice-president of The Vegan Society argued that the Animal Liberation Front (ALF) had tried to infiltrate the Society and had started a smear campaign against him by falsely accusing him of animal cruelty.
+In 1992, Arthur Ling, the then vice-president of The Vegan Society, argued that the Animal Liberation Front (ALF) had tried to infiltrate the Society and had started a smear campaign against him by falsely accusing him of animal cruelty.
 Ling stated that ALF had published leaflets about him and spread rumours that he had been sacked as president of the Society for killing mice in his factory.
 Ling who chaired many of the Society's annual general meetings claimed that there was an anonymous letter circulating from ALF requesting specific members to be voted onto the council and there was an uproar when he requested instead for a postal vote.
 During this time, the only elected council member involved with ALF was Robin Webb, their press officer who denied all allegations.
 Richard Farhall general secretary of the Society confirmed that anonymous letters had been sent to members but there was no reference to ALF.
 Ling's son Adrian told the Society's council that he had used mouse poison in his father's factory but his father had not been involved.

 Ling was not sacked as president; he was voted out at election in 1991.
 In 1992, Ling stated "at a time when higher proportion of the British public is turning to vegetarianism and veganism, the Society cannot afford to be seen as an ALF front".

 Eshe Kiama Zuri

 In 2021, complaints were made against Eshe Kiama Zuri, former vice-chairperson of The Vegan Society, who made a series of controversial posts deemed offensive and racist on social media.
 In response, Zuri accused other members of The Vegan Society of being racist.
 Zuri, who describes themself as disabled and non-gendered, argued that although veganism was coined by a white man it had been built on indigenous and non-western ancestral traditions in Africa and Asia.
-She argued that this was not being acknowledged by its members, and that they had been "forced out" of the Society by a smear campaign.
+They argued that this was not being acknowledged by its members, and that they had been "forced out" of the Society by a smear campaign.

 The Vegan Society commissioned Ijeoma Omambala, QC, to investigate such claims.
 Omanbala in her report found that the complainants did not present any evidence to support the alleged claims of racism but that some of Zuri's posts had been unprofessional and inappropriate and noted that Zuri had been misgendered in meetings at the Society.
 Zuri and four other trustees resigned prior to the completion of mediation.
 The Vegan Society have published a summary of Omambala's report on their website and have released a public statement claiming "as with many charities, The Vegan Society has a number of challenges that we must address as we evolve into an even more diverse and inclusive organisation."